 Total time: 2 hours and 30 minutes + 8 hours of chilling time

-This crisp apple cheesecake is the perfect choice when you want to impress the crowd.
+This crisp cheesecake is the perfect choice when you want to have desserts with apple flavor to impress the crowd.
 There are cinnamony, buttery caramel apples with every bite.

 A perfect graham cracker crust is filled with a creamy batter, then topped with apples and crumble topping.
 Serve your guests this cheesecake with salted caramel sauce, and the compliments will pour in soon.